Down payment funding alternatives

 Zero down mortgage loans

-Service persons and veterans can qualify for a VA Loan that requires no down payment.
+VA - Service persons and veterans can qualify for a VA Loan that requires no down payment.
 VA Loans are guaranteed by the U.S. Department of Veterans Affairs.
 While the VA does not issue the loans, it does issue a certificate of eligibility required to apply for a VA loan.